 Understanding Total Quality Management

-The term “total quality” was used for the first time in 1969 at a conference sponsored by Japan, America and Europe.
-The terminology referred to wider issues such as planning, organization and management responsibility.
+The term “total quality” was used for the first time in 1969 at a conference sponsored by Japan, America, and Europe.
+The terminology referred to wider issues such as planning, organization, and management responsibility.
 The Japanese further explained it was “total quality control”.
-The Japanese continued to explain it was “company wide quality control”, and described how all employees, from top management to floor-level workers, must study and participate in quality control.
-The West was slow to follow, and did not begin until the early 1980’s when Total Quality Management (TQM) began to surface.
+The Japanese continued to explain it was “company-wide quality control”, and described how all employees, from top management to floor-level workers, must study and participate in quality control.
+The West was slow to follow and did not begin until the early 1980’s when Total Quality Management (TQM) began to surface.

 Since 1969, the International Standardization Organization (ISO) 9000 has become the internationally recognized standard for quality management systems.
-ISO 9000 is comprised of a number of standards which specify the requirements for the documentation, implementation and maintenance of a quality system.
+ISO 9000 is comprised of a number of standards that specify the requirements for the documentation, implementation, and maintenance of a quality system.
 While today we are now turning to Six Sigma as the new standard, some argue many of the tools and aspects are the same.
 However the main difference is that the path to quality is now clearly mapped out in six steps (Leadership Commitment – Customer Focus – Strategic Deployment – Integrated Infrastructure – Disciplined Framework – Education and Training).

 As we move into the 21st century, people must be recognized as a fundamental building block of any Total Quality Management organization.
-The complexity of most of the processes in an organization places them beyond the control of any one individual, and the only efficient way to tackle process improvement or re-design is through the use of TEAMWORK.
+The complexity of most of the processes in an organization places them beyond the control of anyone individual, and the only efficient way to tackle process improvement or re-design is through the use of TEAMWORK.